microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

-You can return full details on a single resource with AZURE_DATA_CONNECTOR.get_resource_details() and passing either a Resource ID or set of Resource deatils.
+You can return full details on a single resource with AZURE_DATA_CONNECTOR.get_resource_details() and passing either a Resource ID or set of Resource details.

 .. code:: ipython3